 New enforcement powers for local authorities

-The Renters’ Rights Bill doesn’t just introduce new rights and responsibilities - it also strengthens enforcement mechanisms to ensure landlords meet their obligations, and grants new powers to local authorities to ensure the laws are upheld.
+The Renters’ Rights Act doesn’t just introduce new rights and responsibilities - it also strengthens enforcement mechanisms to ensure landlords meet their obligations, and grants new powers to local authorities to ensure the laws are upheld.

 What you need to know